i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Some of this is out-of-scope for this proposal, but putting notes here for now as we don't have a separate encryption proposal yet.
-See also the ECIES thread on zzz.i2p.
+See also the ECIES proposals 144 and 145.

 - The encryption type represents the combination of curve, key length, and end-to-end scheme,